 In addition to these two documents, there may be other supporting documents required by your insurer depending on their specific requirements and policies regarding claims processing.

-Examples include: medical records related to any illnesses suffered by the deceased prior to their passing; tax returns; bank statements; beneficiary forms; and more.
+- Medical records related to any illnesses suffered by the deceased prior to their passing.

-Again, check with your insurer for specifics about what they require before submitting your claim form so that you can provide all necessary documentation at once – instead of having multiple requests sent back-and-forth.
+Again, check with the insurer for specifics about what they require before submitting your claim form, so that you can provide all necessary documentation at once – instead of having multiple requests sent back-and-forth.

 It is always best practice to gather all relevant paperwork together into one place prior to submission.

 This is especially important if sending via mail rather than electronically.
-Additionally, keeping copies for yourself may be necessary should anything become misplaced during transit or while being handled by insurers upon receipt at their end.
+Additionally, keeping copies for yourself is best practice should anything become misplaced during transit or while being handled by insurers upon receipt at their end.